11Yazan11/DISCORD-SPAMMER/README.md

 ## How to Use

-- Use the arrow keys to move the player.
+- Run the program.
-- Collect gold to win.
+- Enter the link to the webhook in the python console.
-- Time speeds up and avoid to die (jumpscare)!
+-

 ## DESCRIPTION